OnlyNico43/gin-cors/README.md

 # Gin Cors Middleware

-The gin-cors package can be used in every [Gin](https://github.com/gin-gonic/gin) project and configure the cors behavoiur of your application.
+The gin-cors package can be used in every [Gin](https://github.com/gin-gonic/gin) project and configure the cors behaviour of your application.

 ## Getting started
 After installing and setting up Go you can create yor first project with gin.